melt.data.table: Fast melt for data.table

 When all measure.vars are not of the same type, they'll be coerced according to the hierarchy list > character > numeric > integer > logical.
 For example, if any of the measure variables is a list, then entire value column will be coerced to a list.

 From version 1.9.6, melt gains a feature with measure.vars accepting a list of character or integer vectors as well to melt into multiple columns in a single function call efficiently.
 If a vector in the list contains missing values, or is shorter than the max length of the list elements, then the output will include runs of missing values at the specified position, or at the end.
-The function patterns can be used to provide regular expression patterns.
+The functions patterns and measure can be used to provide regular expression patterns.
 When used along with melt, if cols argument is not provided, the patterns will be matched against names(data), for convenience.

 Attributes are preserved if all value columns are of the same type.
 By default, if any of the columns to be melted are of type factor, it'll be coerced to character type.
 To get a factor column, set value.factor = TRUE. melt.data.table also preserves ordered factors.